Anuragop93/SI-Analog_IC-2026-Anurag_Panigrahi/diary.md

 - Today we learn in deep about the Semiconductor physics
 - we studied about the structure of MOS transistor and its characteristics
 - we learn about different region of operation of a MOS transistor and its respective equations

+<h1>DAY-10</h1>

+**05/06/26**

+- Today we have gone further in the schematic of MEMS microphone
+- we have verified the waveforms for different inputs like DC,AC,Pulse
+- we have verified the output using the ADALM2000 board with different input frequencies

+<h1>DAY-11</h1>

+**08/06/26**

+- Today we learnt about the MOS transistors and its operations
+- we learnt about different transistors like BJT,FET
+- we learnt about the basic circuit analysis

+<h1>DAY-12</h1>

+**09/06/26**

+- Today we learnt about basic circcuit analysis techniques
+- we learn how to apply KCL,KVL and use different laws
+- we learnt about superposition,conservation of energy,etc

+<h1>DAY-13</h1>

+**10/06/26**